This article provides information about:

 - The period for which the Druva Cloud will retain recovery points

 The Phoenix Backup Store is an Ubuntu based NAS device with Druva provided Phoenix Backup Store Debian package installed on it.
 After the administrators set up the NAS device, install the Debian package, and activate the Debian package on the device:

 - The NAS device is configured as a Phoenix Backup Store

-- It creates a persistent connection with the Phoenix Cloud
+- It creates a persistent connection with the Druva Cloud

-When a Phoenix administrator adds a backup mount on the Phoenix Management Console, it is created on the Phoenix Backup Store as a shared directory over the network.
+When an administrator adds a backup mount on the Hybrid Workloads Management Console, it is created on the Phoenix Backup Store as a shared directory over the network.
 The shared directory serves as the mount point point, and the Oracle Database Administrator has to map it to the host where RMAN is running.
 When a backup job is run using RMAN, it creates an Oracle RMAN backup and stores it on the backup mount.
 The RMAN requires the read and write permissions on the backup mount.

 Typically, the backup and restore of Oracle databases is handled using an Oracle provided backup and recovery manager call RMAN.
 RMAN provides utilities to the Oracle Database Administrators to run backup jobs of databases and create Oracle RMAN backups.
 The RMAN is connected to the databases, and a Database Administrator runs a backup job using it.
 The host on which the RMAN is running is called the RMAN host, and the backup mount is mapped to the host.
 After a backup job is run, RMAN creates an Oracle RMAN backup and stores it on the backup mount.

 Two administrators are involved in the backup and restore of Oracle databases: